ShreejayaB/mastermind/README.md

 Overall Summary:

-We have framed the mastermind game as a reinforcement learning problem.
+Using Reinforcement learning to train an agent to play the mastermind game.

 - Environment : Mastermind game board
 - Agent : Plays a move guessing the pattern
-- Example state : Any combination of 4 colours as a guess
+- Example state : State consits of all the guesses taken by the agent and feedbacks obtained from environment previously.
-- Example reward : (Number of colors guessed correctly in right position, Number of colors guessed but in wrong position)
+- Example reward : Tuple of (Number of colors guessed correctly in right position, Number of colors guessed but in wrong position)

 We have tried using Q-learning and policy gradient algortihms to make the agent play the game efficiently.